... seeking simple answers to complex problems, and in the process, disrupting the status quo in technology, art and behavior.

 When it's time to railroad, there will be sailboats...

-Some of you may remember my discussion from the mid-1990s about how to create artificial islands.
-My idea was to use air-entrained concrete with Kevlar reenforcement to form large (50 x 50 foot) keyed hex-pads.
-These pads would drop into place working from the center out, relying on gravity to keep them locked.
-They would flex a bit yet support buildings, a runway and even lagoons.
+These pads would be weighted down then moved into place before releasing the ballast forcing the pad into a vertical lock with the existing structure.
+Working from the center out, the structure would be locally rigid but flex over a longer run.
+This would allow them to support buildings, a runway and even lagoons.
 The effect over a mile or so would be like scum floating on the water.
 It would give a bit but dampen any waves.

 These guys have a more grand and green design and say little about the structure.
-My idea was to make it large enough to land a 737 and grow some veggies for a military base or vacation resort for hire - politically independent, of course.
+My plan was to make it large enough to land a 737 and grow some veggies for a military base or vacation resort for hire - politically independent, of course.

 Green Float Design